Here is the latest on road closures on the Central Coast. If you are planning to drive Highway 1, these are my top tips of the day! March 12, 2023

 If you are driving from San Francisco or the San Jose area, take the 101 south to Highway 156 through Castroville.
 156 will connect to Highway 1 where you can continue your journey south, to Monterey.

-From Los Angeles take the 101 north all the way to the 156.
-Or you can drive the 101 north to Santa Barbara where you will connect with Highway 1 (this is not the most scenic stretch).
+From Los Angeles take the 101 north to the 156.
+Alternatively, you can drive the 101 north to Santa Barbara where you will connect with Highway 1 (this is not the most scenic stretch).
 From there you can drive to Morro Bay and Cayuga, a beautiful stretch of highway.
 If there are road closures you’ll need to take Highway 46 and reconnect with the 101 to continue north.
+If your road trip begins or ends in Los Angeles, be sure to visit this historic winery in downtown LA.

 Highway 46 will take you to the city of Paso Robles, a great place for tasting Rhone varietals.
-Or, visit the tasting rooms along Highway 46 – there are 40 to choose from!
+Or, visit the wine-tasting rooms along Highway 46—there are 40 to choose from!

-No matter when you go, California’s Highway 1 is the Ultimate California Road Trip.
+No matter when you go, Pacific Coast Highway is the Ultimate California Road Trip.

 Like the images you see?
 Please be respectful.
 If you’d like usage just shoot me an email.